JP-Lefever/JP-Lefever/README.md

-## Hi there i'm LEFEVER JP.
+## Hi there i'm LEFEVER JP, Web Developer.
 Welcome to my page. 👋

---

-# Jean-Philippe Lefever – Web Developer

 ## 🇬🇧 About Me